 Click here to enjoy Fred’s funny and deeply touching PhD Graduation Speech (June, 2012, 2 minutes)

 Vika Miller, MA, Thriving Life NVC, is a socially conscious entrepreneur, business consultant, and relationship coach who’s been reconnecting people to their authentic values and power — and to each other — for more than 29 years.

-She’s been integrating Nonviolent Consciousness principles into her work for more than 13 years, teaching NVC to prison inmates at Oregon State Penitentiary since 2011, and now is delighted to include the latest life-changing findings in brain science and Interpersonal Neurobiology in her offerings.
+She’s been integrating Nonviolent Consciousness principles into her work for over 14 years, teaching NVC to prison inmates at Oregon State Penitentiary since 2011, and now is delighted to include the latest life-changing findings in brain science and Interpersonal Neurobiology in her offerings.

 Her down-to-earth work creates dramatic results in 1 to 3 sessions, and is available through her videos and blogs, interactive seminars and practice groups, relationship coaching, and business development and culture change consulting.

 Vika teaches with a delightful mix of “warmth, playfulness, passion, integrity, authenticity, and clarity,” and above all is known for genuinely living what she teaches.